SolovevAnton/Practice_Project_Lambdas/README.md

 # Practice_Project_Lambdas
-Project with functional interfaces, and bernoulli nmbers calculation Interface Tasks
+Project with functional interfaces, and bernoulli numbers calculation Interface Tasks

 This repository contains the implementation of several interface tasks in Java, showcasing my skills as a Java backend developer.
 The tasks involve working with interfaces, lambda expressions, anonymous inner classes, and more.